GiulioRossetti/ndlib/docs/network_builder_ndql_block_catalog.md

 - zealot selection in the dashboard for `VoterZealotModel`
 - media opinion count and per-media opinion values for `AlgorithmicBiasMediaModel`
 - zealot block round-trip and runtime validation for continuous-opinion custom models
+- hybrid coupling blocks for `AttributeCoupling`, `OpinionAffectsInfection`, `OpinionAffectsRecovery`, `OpinionAffectsContactRate`, `InfectionAffectsOpinion`, `StatusDependentOpinionUpdate`, `EpidemicDependentBias`, `PolicyIntervention`, and `CommunityCoupling`
+- builder and parser support for the hybrid coupling block family
+- runtime validation for coupled opinion/epidemic state updates and policy scheduling

 The remaining blocks below stay in the catalog as future implementation targets.